nurfish006/city-mystery-ai/README.md

 ## 📧 Support

-For support, email support@citymystery.com or open an issue in the GitHub repository.
+For support, email nurfish06@gmail.com or open an issue in the GitHub repository.

 ---

-Built with ❤️ using v0 by Vercel